Clinical-Genomics/fusion-report/.github/PULL_REQUEST_TEMPLATE.md

 ### This [version](https://semver.org/) is a

+Add LEVEL in parenthesis to the commit message

 - [ ] **MAJOR** - when you make incompatible API changes
 - [ ] **MINOR** - when you add functionality in a backwards compatible manner
 - [ ] **PATCH** - when you make backwards compatible bug fixes or documentation/instructions